PostHog/posthog.com/contents/tutorials/how-to-connect-patterns-and-posthog.md

 5. Press run and your events will begin to backfill.
 6. Set a schedule for every time you wish to pull updated data.

-There are hundreds of analytical questions which Patterns' activity schema can answer, such as conversion funnel analysis, modeling revenue, calculating cohort retention and churn, and calculating customer lifetime value (LTV).

-> Clone [this Patterns App](https://studio.patterns.app/graph/o9mtaek8n33qasl1oa3a/y3h6varjgt80sqq907gt/3evx4hiottnqeb0229ig?view=graph&dashboardId=1hx9fc) to get access to these analytics out of the box.
+> There are hundreds of  questions which Patterns' activity schema can answer, such as conversion funnel analysis, modeling revenue, and calculating customer lifetime value (LTV).
+Clone [this Patterns App](https://studio.patterns.app/graph/o9mtaek8n33qasl1oa3a/y3h6varjgt80sqq907gt/3evx4hiottnqeb0229ig?view=graph&dashboardId=1hx9fc) to get access to these analytics out of the box.